Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 Story Arcs Rise and Fall

 Stories change.
 If there is no rise or fall in a narrative, it isn’t a story.
-It’s a list of events.
+It’s a series of events.

 The rise and fall of characters’ fortunes interest us more than anything else.